 Are meals provided?

-All meals are provided at Kedesh and are covered by your weekly fees.
+Yes, all meals are provided at Kedesh and are covered by your weekly fees.

 LEAVE AND VISITORS